Family Springboard Mortgage or Family Deposit Mortgage

 What is a Family Springboard Mortgage?

-A family springboard mortgage is a mortgage used to buy a home using financial security, provided by family members.
-A family member can put either equity as security, or funds into a fixed savings account equivalent to 10% of the purchase price, typically over a 5 year period.
-Once the 5 years has elapsed the property is expected to have built enough equity to achieve 90% LTV and allow the buyer to remortgage on to another suitable deal.
-The charge or funds will then be passed back to the family member.
+Once the 5 years has elapsed, the property is expected to have built enough equity to achieve 90% LTV and allow the buyer to remortgage on to another suitable deal.
+The charge will then be removed or the funds will be passed back to the family member.

 How Does a Family Springboard Mortgage Work?